 Futures contracts - the volatility of futures contract prices has been historically greater than the volatility of stocks and bonds.
-Because futures contracts generally involve leverage, their use can significantly magnify the effect of price movements of the underlying securities or reference measures, disproportionately increasing the Fund's losses and reducing the Fund's opportunities for gains.
+Because futures contracts generally involve leverage, their use can significantly magnify the effect of price movements of the underlying securities or reference measures, disproportionately increasing the Fund's or Underlying Fund's losses and reducing the Fund's or Underlying Fund's opportunities for gains.
 While futures contracts may be more liquid than other types of derivatives, the liquidity of the futures market depends on participants entering into offsetting transactions rather than making or taking delivery.
 To the extent participants decide to make or take delivery, liquidity in the futures market could be reduced.
-In addition, futures exchanges often impose a maximum permissible price movement on each futures contract for each trading session. may be disadvantaged if it is prohibited from executing a trade outside the daily permissible price movement.
+In addition, futures exchanges often impose a maximum permissible price movement on each futures contract for each trading session.
+An Underlying Fund may be disadvantaged if it or the Underlying Fund is prohibited from executing a trade outside the daily permissible price movement.